 If you want to have your own professional audio studio, you need to be really driven or have someone to assist you (online) if needed.
 Als you don’t want to build a studio for a while after this story, make sure you can record at a good studio near you.
 Who knows, you might just have a job coming in and need to be able to move quickly.

 And now the “behind-the-scenes” work begins.
 That too can be a hefty task, unless you enlist (paid) help.
-Want Voice Over Become and make a living at it then you really need a cool website and a network.
+If you want to become a Voice Talent Become and make a living at it then you really need a cool website and a network.
 Because yes, people need to be able to hear that demo somewhere, of course.
 In doing so, it is nice if people can read something about you, what you stand for, what you can do.

 I built my first website myself.
 Fortunately, I was pretty handy with that and the competition was not as cutthroat as it is now.
 The site (a one-pager) did what it was supposed to do.
 It was clear, fresh, looked pretty good and I was reasonably findable.
 Anno 2024 is a bit more complicated, though.
 Competition is fierce.